richardszalay/helix-publishing-pipeline/README.md

 # Installation

-Import either `RichardSzalay.Helix.Build.WebRoot.targets` or `RichardSzalay.Helix.Build.Module.targets` at the bottom of your project file.
+Import either `RichardSzalay.Helix.Publishing.WebRoot.targets` or `RichardSzalay.Helix.Publishing.Module.targets` at the bottom of your project file.

 # Roadmap